Aadniz/pineapple-passive-packet-scanner/README.md

 1. It scans for nearby WiFi networks (for 300 seconds)
 2. Check the blacklist and other interfaces to avoid conflicts
-3. If all networks are blacklisted, or other network interfaces are using up all the available networks, it will scan for longer
-4. It will choose a network, and start capturing packets
+3. It will choose a network, and start capturing packets
-5. Each 30 minutes, it will check if a hash is captured, otherwise it will clear the .cap file (to avoid HUGE files) and try again
+4. Each 20 minutes, it will check if a hash is captured, otherwise it will clear the .cap files (to avoid HUGE files) and try again
-6. If a hash is captured, it will add it to `/root/passive/captures/` and add the BSSID to the `blacklist.txt`
+5. If a hash is captured, it will add it to `/root/passive/captures/` and add the BSSID to the `blacklist.txt`
-7. It will loop and find another WiFi
+6. It will loop and find another WiFi

 ## Getting started
-You can run it with `passive wlan0mon`
-It supports multiple network interfaces at the same time, but you cannot run them in the same terminal
+You can run it with `passive`, or just continue using `python passive.py` It supports multiple network interfaces at the same time!

-## Known issues
-- The script will max out the CPU.
-This is because aircrack-ng is running *In the background*.
-There is a workaround for this using tmux (https://unix.stackexchange.com/a/359903/305898), but hasn't been able to install it.
-If anyone knows a fix for this, I would be happy to try them out

 ## NOTES
-for blacklisting networks, put the BSSID or network name inside `/root/passive/blacklist.txt` The file might look something like this:
+for blacklisting networks, put the BSSID or network name inside `/root/passive/blacklist.txt` This file is automatically created the first time you run the script.
+The file might look something like this:

     ## BLACKLIST LIST